Vibrant Gujarat: 2017

 After organizing seven successful Summits, Government of Gujarat moved further in its journey towards sustainable long-term growth and inclusive development by organizing the 8th edition of Vibrant Gujarat Global Summit from 10 to 13 January 2017 at Mahatma mandir, Gandhinagar.
 The central focus of the 8th edition of the Vibrant Gujarat Global Summit was “Sustainable Economic and Social Development”.
 The Summit brought together Heads of States and Governments, Ministers, Leaders of the Corporate World, Senior Policy Makers, Heads of International Institutions and Academia from around the world to further the cause of development and promote cooperation.

 Gujarat Chief Minister Vijay Rupani declared conclusion of the 8th edition of Vibrant Gujarat Global Summit, at Mahatma Mandir on 12 January 2017, on a politically confident note, by inviting all the guests for the next edition of the biennial event in January 2019 even as the state is scheduled to go for assembly elections in 2017.
 A total of 25,578 Memorandum of Understanding (MoUs) were declared to have been signed by different industrial units.
 Out of the signed MOUs, 18,533 were from MSME sector, 5,938 from the large-scale sector and 1,107 MOUs were for strategic and technological partnership sector.
 However, the number of the total worth of MOUs was not declared.

 2019

 9th Vibrant Gujarat Global Summit is scheduled on 18–20 January 2019.
-Vibrant Gujarat Global Summit 2019 (VGGS) expects to see commitment of investments worth a whopping Rs 50,000 crore in the renewable energy sector in the state.
+Vibrant Gujarat Global Summit 2019 (VGGS) expects to see commitment of investments worth a whopping ₹50,000 crore in the renewable energy sector in the state.
 This year United Arab Emirates, Uzbekistan & Morocco are the partner countries for 9th edition of Vibrant Gujarat.
 The venue for 9th Vibrant Gujarat Global Summit is Mahatma Mandir, Gandhinagar.

-Kiran vora Solvay S.A., is likely to sign Rs 560-cr MoU for setting up Dahej plant. also MoU for country's first CNG terminal to be signed at Vibrant summit 2019.
+Kiran vora Solvay S.A., is likely to sign ₹560-cr MoU for setting up Dahej plant. also MoU for country's first CNG terminal to be signed at Vibrant summit 2019.
 President of Uzbekistan Shavkat Mirziyoyev attended the Vibrant Gujarat international investment summit as a key guest in a first Central Asian country to participate as a country partner in the flagship investment summit of Gujarat.